 Types Of Light Bulb

 Incandescent bulbs are cheap to buy and, for over a century, dominated the light bulb market here and abroad.
 The incandescent was evolved from the original light bulb invented by Thomas Edison.
-A filament wire is installed inside an airtight glass when electricity flows through the filament illuminates light.
+A filament wire is installed inside an airtight glass when electricity flows through the filament and illuminates light.
 Incandescents are expensive to run, so modern energy-saving bulbs are replacing them and, at some point, will no longer be available.
 It’s, for this reason, all lights installed to utilise the latest LED bulbs.

 Halogen bulbs contain low-pressure hydrogen gas, which glows when powered by electricity.
 Halogen bulbs are more energy-efficient than incandescent bulbs.
 However, Halogens, which get hot quickly and don’t last long, are not as efficient or as friendly to the environment as modern LED bulbs.

 CFL Bulbs (compact fluorescent lamps) are energy-efficient alternatives to Incandescent and Halogen bulbs.
 CFLs were first released to the public in 1995.
 While they are efficient, they are big and ugly to look at and also contain mercury.
 CFL bulbs are also stepping aside for the latest LED bulbs.

 LED (light-emitting diode) is THE bulb to have.
-LED’s run cool (incandescent and halogen bulbs heat up quickly), last a long time (up to 50 times longer than incandescent bulbs) and are extremely energy efficient compared to the other types of light bulbs.
-LED bulbs to require more investment upfront but cost less in the long run (energy bill savings).
-Smart LED bulbs which are controllable via an app on your phone are also available.
+LEDs run cool (incandescent and halogen bulbs heat up quickly), last a long time (up to 50 times longer than incandescent bulbs) and are extremely energy efficient compared to the other types of light bulbs.
+LED bulbs require more investment upfront but cost less in the long run (energy bill savings).
+Smart LED bulbs, which are controllable via an app on your phone, are also available.